cardano/nowp-data-qa-engineering-code-test/README.md

 b.
 Update Tokyo population to 9,73 million.

 c.
-Query the city table for the cities in the northern hemispher and with population greater than 10 million.
+Query the city table for the cities in the northern hemisphere and with population greater than 10 million.

 d.
 Query the city table for the sum of the populations of cities in the northern hemisphere.